GSHOT: Few-shot Generative Modeling of Labeled Graphs: Experiments

 \subsection{Quality}

 \textbf{Fidelity:} Table~\ref{tab:quality} shows the performance of all the models across different datasets.
 We observe that, in most cases, \namemodel obtains lower MMD scores compared to baselines.
 In terms of the global level graph metric \textit{NSPDK}, \namemodel achieves a significant improvement even against the best performing baselines.
 For instance in Leukemia-Active, for \textit{NSPDK}, \namemodel obtains MMD value of $0.032$ against a significantly higher value of $0.116$ obtained by \textsc{PreTrain+FT}.
 With respect to labeled graph metrics, we observe that \namemodel improves over state-of-the-art techniques by achieving more than $50\%$ lower MMD value in multiple cases.
 Further, \namemodel also outperforms existing techniques in the \textit{Joint Node-Label and Degree} metric signifying its ability to better jointly model the graph structure and labels.
-The superior performance of \namemodel establishes the efficacy of the meta-training procedure to learn an effective set of initial model parameters, which adapts well to low-data regimes.
+While \namemodel achieves high quality on most fidelity metrics, however on the node/edge count metric when the number of fine-tuning graphs becomes very low(Eg:- Enzyme EC3 = 50 and AIDS-CA = 150), its performance deteriorates for this metric.
+We would also like to highlight that modeling the edge tuple conditionally in \namemodel(see App ~\ref{app:cond_edge_tuple}), improves this metric to a certain extent on all datasets.
+Among all baselines only \graphRNN's performance on AIDS-CA for avg node/edge count is superior to \namemodel, however it performs worser on other fidelity metrics .
+Having said that, the superior performance of \namemodel establishes the efficacy of the meta-training procedure to learn an effective set of initial model parameters, which adapts well to low-data regimes.